bevyengine/bevy/docs/rfcs/0000-template.md

 This is also a good place to "dump ideas", if they are out of scope for the RFC you are writing but otherwise related.

-If you have tried and cannot think of any future possibilities, you may simply state that you cannot think of anything.

 Note that having something written down in the future-possibilities section is not a reason to accept the current or a future RFC; such notes should be